Letago Madiba

-Letago Madiba (born 15 July 1991) is a South African soccer player who plays as a forward for Fatih Vatan Spor in the Turkish Women's Super League.
+Letago Madiba (born 15 July 1991) is a South African soccer player who plays as a forward for Yüksekova in the Turkish Women's Super League.
 She has been a member of the South Africa women's national team.

-Private life
+Personal life

 Letago Madiba was born at Arthur's Seat of Bushbuckridge town in Mpumalanga Province, South Africa on 15 July 1991, into a family with four elder brothers.

 She graduated from Lekete High School in Arthur's Seat, Bushbuckridge, and holds a BTech degree in Sport and Exercise science from Tshwane University of Technology.
 She graduated with a Master's degree in Organisational leadership in 2021.

 Early career

 Madiba started playing football already at the age of five in the streets of Arthur's Seat.
 Her brother Karabo, who would become a professional footballer, taught her the basics and skills.
 From a young age, she played with boys in the community, and became the only female football player in school.